Spiritual Unity

-Spiritual Unity is a studio album by American free jazz saxophonist Albert Ayler.
-It was recorded on July 10, 1964 in New York City, and features bassist Gary Peacock and drummer Sunny Murray.
-It was the first album recorded for Bernard Stollman's ESP-Disk label, and it brought Ayler to international attention as it was so "shockingly different".
-At the same time, it transformed ESP-DISK into "a major source for avant-garde jazz".
-A 5-star review in AllMusic called it a "landmark recording that's essential to any basic understanding of free jazz", "the album that pushed Albert Ayler to the forefront of jazz's avant-garde... really the first available document of Ayler's music that matched him with a group of truly sympathetic musicians", and stated that "the results are a magnificently pure distillation of his aesthetic."
+Spiritual Unity is a 1965 studio album by the American free jazz saxophonist Albert Ayler.
+It was recorded on July 10, 1964, with bassist Gary Peacock and drummer Sunny Murray.
+It was the first album recorded for Bernard Stollman's ESP-Disk label, and it brought the "shockingly different" Ayler to international attention.
+It also established ESP-Disk as "a major source for avant-garde jazz".